-If you are viewing the details of a contact in a directory group, you can also edit the details, as described in Editing Contacts In Directory Groups, page 5-15.
+If you are viewing the details of a contact in a directory group, you can also edit the details, as described in Editing Contacts In Directory Groups and the Corporate Directory, page 5-15.

 Step 4 When you have finished viewing the information, click Cancel.